AmirooR/CriminisiInpaint/README.md

 Criminisi image inpainting
 ==========================

 Image completion based on Criminisi's 2004 IEEE TIP paper with OpenCV.
+Also contains a faster version with Kmeans search.

 These are some examples: